systemd/mkosi/mkosi/resources/mkosi.md

   given tools tree.

-: If set to `default`, mkosi will automatically add an extra tools tree preset and use it as the tools tree.
+: If set to `default`, mkosi will automatically add an extra tools tree image and use it as the tools tree.
 The following table shows for which distributions default tools tree packages are defined and which packages are included in those default tools trees: